Charter Taxes & VAT

-In most countries, a VAT rate will be added on top of the charter fee.
+In most countries, a value added tax (or VAT rate) will be added on top of the charter fee.
 An overview of VAT rates and taxes is provided below, however please make sure to discuss with your Charter Consultant as exceptions may apply and rates are subject to change.

 For EU member states, the VAT is due in the country where the charter begins, although there are exceptions to the rule.
 For charters commencing in a non-EU country, but passing-by or ending in an EU country, VAT will be applicable for the number of days spent in the EU country’s territorial waters.
 Please keep in mind that the owning company must be VAT registered in each EU country where the yacht intends to start chartering.
 In most cases, the yacht must be imported under commercial registration into the EU.